 - appropriate touch and how to respond to inappropriate touch

 - people that can help in different situations, e.g. when hurt, upset or sad

 - ways of seeking help in a range of different scenarios, e.g. call 000 during an emergency, use No-Go-Tell when feeling unsafe.

-In Stage 2 (Years 3 and 4), you will be supported to build on what you have learnt so far.
-You will learn about rights and responsibilities in relationships, types of abuse, power in relationships, protective and how to seek help.
+In Stage 2 (Years 3 and 4), students who are 9 or 10 years old would build upon the learning in previous stages by learning rights and responsibilities in relationships, types of abuse, power in relationships, protective and help-seeking strategies.